mlabuda2/nf-tower-docs/docs/credentials/azure_registry_credentials.md

 Azure container registry makes use of Azure RBAC (Role-Based Access Control) to grant users access — for further details, see [Azure container registry roles and permissions](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-roles).

-Once you have granted a user the appropriate permissions to access your registry, Azure provides a number of options for authenticating to the registry (such as [individual login or Azure AD](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-authentication?tabs=azure-cli)).
-Using the access token you created with the Azure CLI commands described in the articles above, the registry credentials can be configured in Tower using these steps:
+We recommend using Azure credentials with long-term registry access to authenticate Tower to your registry.
+For this purpose, use the Azure portal to enable the Admin user in your container registry from **Settings > Access keys**.

+The container registry credentials can be configured in Tower using these steps:

 **1.** Navigate to the Credentials tab and select **Add Credentials**.